amn-max/ZeusReact/README.md

 # Installation
+Fork/ clone this repo and you can get started.

 All the necessary commands are given in the package.json file in the scripts section.
   - npm run setup